DOT numbers: Intrastate commercial vehicles

 • In the engine compartment.

-For trailers, you may find a label towards the front of the trailer on the left side.
+• For trailers, a label towards the front of the trailer on the left side.

 If you can’t find the GVWR